amnesiiac/amnesiiac.github.io/_posts/2023-12-15-linux-jobs-background.md

 <hr>

 ### # solution
-using ctrl+z to make the tail as background job:
+using ctrl+z to make the tail suspended (sending SIGTSTP):
 ```text
 $ sudo vim /etc/gitlab-runner/config.toml | tail -n 21
   Vim: Warning: Output is not to a terminal